 “Overhead projectors are tools capable of creating worlds crowded with different, often unexpected phenomena, activating wonder and research in everyday spaces.” -100 Languages of Children Exhibit

-- Observing objects and events with curiosity by investigating how moving a 3D object on a projector and observing the shadow changes the rules of the object.
+Children practiced observing objects and events with curiosity by investigate how moving a 3D object on a projector and observing the shadow changes the rules of the object.

-- Actively participating in conversations when they notice that the pink flower’s shadow was not pink, but the transparent yellow plastic’s shadow was yellow.
+Children practiced actively participating in conversations when they noticed that the pink flower’s shadow was not pink, but the transparent yellow plastic’s shadow was yellow.

-- Cause and effect when they notice that when they turned the red knob one way the light box became smaller, and when they turned the red knob the other way the light box became larger.
+Children practiced cause and effect when they noticed that when they turned the red knob one way the light box became smaller, and when they turned the red knob the other way the light box became larger.

-- Comparing and measuring when they group loose parts based on their similarities or differences.
+Children practice comparing and measuring when they grouped loose parts based on their similarities or differences.